Gallery Concerts

 Noted for her “eloquent artistry and rich, vibrant sound” (Gainesville Times), Caroline Nicolas has been praised as “one of the finest gambists working today” (Gotham Early Music Scene).
 Ensembles she has worked with include the English Concert, Trinity Baroque Orchestra, Mercury Chamber Orchestra, Ars Lyrica Houston, Juilliard Baroque, Harmonia Stellarum, Philharmonia Baroque, Pacific MusicWorks, Kammerorchester Basel, New World Symphony, and Sinfonieorchester Liechtenstein.
 Notable venues include the KKL Luzern, Berliner Philharmonie, Alice Tully Hall, Carnegie Hall, and Benaroya Hall.
 Distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
 Her recent concert with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.

-Nathan Whittaker, violoncello, enjoys a unique and diverse career as a concert soloist, chamber musician, recitalist, teacher, and historical cello specialist with concert stops ranging from New York to Seattle to Dubai.
-He is the Artistic Director of Gallery Concerts (Seattle), a concert series of chambermusic on period instruments, and regularly performs with the Trinity BaroqueOrchestra, Pacific Baroque Orchestra, New York Baroque Incorporated, El Mundo, Fort Greene Chamber Music Society, The Sebastians, and The Pacific Northwest Ballet.
-Recent appearances include the Caramoor Music Festival, Arizona Early Music Festival, Vancouver Bach Festival, Pacific Baroque Festival, Helicon Society, Berkeley Early Music Festival, OttawaChamberFest, the Boston Early Music Festival, and as a guest lecturer at the Conservatoire National Supérieur de Paris.
-He has served on the faculty of Cornish College of the Arts.
-He can be heard on recordings by ATMA Musique, Harmonia, and Centaur, as well as live broadcasts by NPR, CBC, and KING FM.
-Dr. Whittaker holds a Doctorate of Musical Arts from the University of Washington and Bachelors and Masters degrees from Indiana University.
-He performs on a cello of Mario Gadda from 1957, and a baroque cello of Johann Christian Ficker II from c.
-1770.
+Nathan Whittaker, violoncello, enjoys a diverse career as a soloist, chamber musician, recitalist, teacher, and historical cello specialist, with concert stops ranging from New York to Seattle to Dubai.
+He is Artistic Director of Gallery Concerts (Seattle), a chamber music series on period instruments, and appears frequently with the Trinity Baroque Orchestra, New York Baroque Incorporated, ARTek, Twelfth Night, The Sebastians, and the Kaleidoscope Vocal Ensemble.
+He has also served on the faculty of Cornish College of the Arts and each summer hosts “Cello Day,” a one-day workshop for adult cellists.
+His performances can be heard on recordings for ATMA Musique, Harmonia, and Centaur, as well as in live broadcasts on NPR, CBC, and KING FM.
+Dr. Whittaker holds a Doctor of Musical Arts degree from the University of Washington and Bachelor’s and Master’s degrees from Indiana University.
+He performs on a 1957 cello by Mario Gadda and a baroque cello by Johann Christian Ficker II, c.1770.
+When not playing the cello, Nathan enjoys strolling through Hell’s Kitchen, coffee in hand, with his wife, soprano Linda Tsatsanis, and their mischievous mutt, Julep.

 Keyboard